Fidasultan/azure-docs/articles/virtual-machines/linux/image-builder-json.md

 By default, Azure Image Builder will also run `deprovision` code at the end of each image customization phase, to generalize the image.
 Generalizing is a process where the image is set up so it can be reused to create multiple VMs.
 For Windows VMs, Azure Image Builder uses Sysprep.
 For Linux, Azure Image Builder runs `waagent -deprovision`.

-The commands Image Builder users to generalize may not be suitable for every situation, so Azure Image Builder allows you to customize this command, if needed.
+The commands Image Builder uses to generalize may not be suitable for every situation, so Azure Image Builder allows you to customize this command, if needed.

 If you're migrating existing customization, and you're using different Sysprep/waagent commands, you can use the Image Builder generic commands, and if the VM creation fails, use your own Sysprep or waagent commands.